 Joe Wilson & Chanelle Collier, Art that Does Catalogue, 2016

 MFA(Research) Final Presentation

 An exhibition in two parts that firstly addresses a contemporary digital transfer from object to image, and secondly, represents the mobility of objects in physical space.
-These forms of transition lead to a dislocation and disruption in percieving original works.
-Artworks are subject to many modes of presentation.
-Each presents a new appearance, an extension that both mediates and comprises a work as it tracks through varying sites, between the studio, galleries, storage, and documentation.
+The transfer and mobility between physical sites, and to digital sites, are forms of transition.
+These transitions lead to a dislocation and a disruption in the perception of an original work.
+Artworks are in these ways subject to many modes of presentation.
+Each presentation exacts a new appearance, an extension that both mediates and comprises a work as it tracks through varying sites, between the studio, galleries, storage, and documentation.

 A centenary tribute to Duchamp, who in 1917 entered 'Fountain' into the Society of Independents exhibition, only to have it refused.

 'Centenaire' is a site specific installation where white on white paintings hang in the graffitied mens room of the Cricketers Arms Hotel, Surry Hills.
 In there, the paintings inevitably succumb to the vandalism of the site, disappearing into the colour and glamour of its walls.

 The work is about privileged identity domains relating to site, gender, authorship, and fine art.